 About basic income

-A basic income is an income unconditionally granted to all on an individual basis, without means test or work requirement.
-It is a form of minimum income guarantee that differs from those that now exist in various European countries in three important ways:
+A basic income is a periodic cash payment unconditionally delivered to all on an individual basis, without means test or work requirement.

-- it is being paid to individuals rather than households;
+- Universal: it is paid to all, without means test.

 Liberty and equality, efficiency and community, common ownership of the Earth and equal sharing in the benefits of technical progress, the flexibility of the labour market and the dignity of the poor, the fight against inhumane working conditions, against the desertification of the countryside and against interregional inequalities, the viability of cooperatives and the promotion of adult education, autonomy from bosses, husbands and bureaucrats, have all been invoked in its favour.